joe150305/CCM101_JTUVERA/README.md

 ## About Me

-Hello!
+Hi!
 I’m Joelee D. Tuvera, a BS Information Technology student.
-I have an interest in UI/UX design and enjoy discovering new concepts and technologies related to Information Technology.
+I am interested in UI/UX design and enjoy exploring new topics related to Information Technology.

 ## About This Repository